top of page

 THE INITIATIVE

-We imagine Rough Edges as a space for artistic endeavour, rumination and dialogue, strengthening efforts contesting dominant codes of cultural production and reception, dismantling the status quo, enriching countercultures and promoting affirmative change.
+We imagine Rough Edges as a space for artistic endeavour, rumination and dialogue, strengthening efforts contesting dominant codes of gendered cultural production and reception, dismantling the status quo, enriching countercultures and promoting affirmative change.
 This impulse is compelling, especially at a time when support for the independent documentary is abysmal and fast diminishing, worsened by the demolition of the freedom of expression and contrarian opinion.

 About Rough Edges - Strip